 Victoria’s Secret had an impactful influence on fashion, beauty, and culture in the last decade of the 90s and the first two decades of the 2000s.
 This lingerie empire was founded in 1977 by American businessman Roy Raymond, and was bought five years later by Leslie Wexner for $1 million.

 In the late '90s and early 2000s, the brand hit its peak by leveraging sexual marketing, angel wings, and the rise of high models becoming celebrities that people saw on the cover of magazines, music videos, and movies.
-But as Heidi Klum —one of the high-profile models who walked down the Victoria’s Secret runway—once said “In fashion one day you are in, and the next day, you are out”.
+But as Heidi Klum —one of the high-profile models who walked down the Victoria’s Secret runway—said before every Project Runway show “In fashion one day you are in, and the next day, you are out”.

 Gigi Hadid opened the Victoria’s Secret 2024 Fashion Show.